manogenome/OpenPaleo/README.md

 ### Google Scholar

 While Unpaywall checks to see if legitimate versions have been made OA, researchers often also tend to share their articles in non-copyright compliant ways.
 Therefore, data will be cross-checked with Google Scholar to see whether articles are freely available, which versions are available, and through which services or platforms.

+For this, Acta Palaeontological Polonica, Bulletin of Geosciences, PLOS ONE, and Palaeontologica Electronica were all removed prior to analysis, as they are all fully Open Access journals.
+All others are considered as 'hybrid' journals, and therefore contain a mixture of paywalled and non-paywalled content.

 ### Author survey